 “People get frugal fatigue, as the economy improves I think a lot of people will fall back into familiar habits … more spending, more debt, less savings.”

 What do we think of this?
-First of all, putting 15% of you income into savings is a pretty stupid rule of thumb.
-Kelsa says that is not applicable across the board because everyone's financial goals are different.
-If you have a lot of debt, especially if it is at a high interest rate, you should probably be putting all your extra money towards that debt not into savings.
+First of all, putting 15% of your income into savings is a pretty stupid rule of thumb.
+It is not applicable across the board because everyone’s financial goals are different.
+If you have a lot of debt, especially if it is a high-interest rate, you should put all your extra money towards that debt, not into savings.

 When you are thinking about what you need to put into savings, first you need to think about what your goals are, then think about what your retirement is going to look like.
 How do you want to live your life after you retire?
 When do you want to retire?
 What are your current expenses and lifestyle choices and do you expect to continue them?
 Some calculations with a trusted financial advisor will help you determine how much you need to save monthly to live your current lifestyle and your goal lifestyle.